-IMPORTANCE: Robust and psychometrically sound performance-based outcome measures are needed for clinical trials of occupational therapy interventions for children with autism.
-OBJECTIVE: To demonstrate a systematic approach for choosing psychometrically sound performance-based outcome measures of daily living skills and socialization for use in clinical trials of occupational therapy interventions for children with autism.
-DESIGN: Rapid literature review to identify appropriate measures for studies with this population followed by quality indicator ratings and a nominal group process.
-SETTING: University.
-PARTICIPANTS: Four experts in autism and pediatric outcome measurement.
+Importance: Robust and psychometrically sound performance-based outcome measures are needed for clinical trials of occupational therapy interventions for children with autism.
+Objective: To demonstrate a systematic approach for choosing psychometrically sound performance-based outcome measures of daily living skills and socialization for use in clinical trials of occupational therapy interventions for children with autism.
+Design: Rapid literature review to identify appropriate measures for studies with this population followed by quality indicator ratings and a nominal group process.
+Setting: University.
+Participants: Four experts in autism and pediatric outcome measurement.
 Outcomes and Measures: Twenty-one outcome measures of daily living skills and socialization were identified and reviewed.
-RESULTS: Seven measures met the inclusion criteria.
-The Assessment of Motor and Process Skills and the Evaluation of Social Interaction-Second Edition, received the highest ratings and group consensus.
+Results: Seven measures met the inclusion criteria.
+The Assessment of Motor and Process Skills and the Evaluation of Social Interaction–Second Edition, received the highest ratings and group consensus.
 Several other measures were also scored highly.
-CONCLUSIONS AND RELEVANCE: Careful assessment of psychometric properties is an important component of choosing outcome measures for a clinical trial, but burden of assessment and study objectives are important considerations.
-What This Article Adds: This project demonstrates use of a systematic process for choosing outcome measures for a planned clinical trial.
+Conclusions and Relevance: Careful assessment of psychometric properties is an important component of choosing outcome measures for a clinical trial, but burden of assessment and study objectives are important considerations.

 ASJC Scopus subject areas